 Money orders also come in handy when you want to send money overseas.
 Again, you’re guaranteed a level of protection since the funds are guaranteed.
 While mailing one isn’t as fast as sending a wire transfer, it is much less expensive.

-An international wire transfer typically ranges between $35 and $45, but the U.S. Post Office offers international money orders for less than $5.
+An international wire transfer typically ranges between $35 and $45, but the United States Postal Service offers international money orders for less than $5.
 You can purchase one worth up to $700 and use either cash, a debit card, or a traveler’s check to pay for it.

 Another great reason to use a money order is to avoid identity theft.
 Even if you decide to mail a personal check instead of cash to pay a bill, the envelope could still be intercepted by someone who wants to steal your bank account number and routing number from your check.